 Street food… my favorite way to eat.
 Listen, I’m ALL.
 FOR. going out to eat at fancy restaurants (just ask my boyfriend, he’ll roll his eyes and tell you I’m right).
 But when I’m traveling in a new country, there’s nothing like some good street food.

 I don’t know what it is about street food, but there’s something that makes eating from a vendor cart make the food taste infinitely more magical.
 Eating with your hands while you’re walking down brand new streets, seeing beautiful sights you’ve dreamt of experiencing?
 Life doesn’t get any more perfect than that.
+Imagine one of these Honduran Baleadas in your hands, warm and delicious as you explore the city.

 Street Food in Belize